MultimodalUniverse/MultimodalUniverse/scripts/jwst/README.md

 The current default image size is 96 pixels.
 For most surveys the pixel scale is 0.02 arcsec/pixel for the short wavelength bands of NIRCam, and 0.04 arcsec/pixel for the long wavelength bands.

-More information about the source imaging data canb be found here: https://dawn-cph.github.io/dja/blog/2023/07/18/image-data-products/.
+More information about the source imaging data can be found here: https://dawn-cph.github.io/dja/blog/2023/07/18/image-data-products/.

 ## Sample selection